Reporting an Infraction

-A written report may be submitted to the Society of Actuaries (SOA) if you believe that a candidate has violated the Exam Rules and Regulations, the FAP/FSA Module Terms and Conditions or the Code of Conduct for Candidates.
+A written report may be submitted to the Society of Actuaries (SOA) if you believe that a candidate has violated the Exam Rules and Regulations, the SOA Terms and Conditions Agreement for e-Learning Candidates or the Code of Conduct for Candidates.
 The report and the name of the individual making the report will be kept confidential during the investigation process and assessment of discipline (if any).

 Making a report

-An infraction report should succinctly describe what the candidate did (or failed to do) that might be a violation of the Exam Rules and Regulations, the FAP/FSA Module Terms and Conditions or the Code of Conduct for Candidates.
+An infraction report should succinctly describe what the candidate did (or failed to do) that might be a violation of the Exam Rules and Regulations, the SOA Terms and Conditions Agreement for e-Learning Candidates or the Code of Conduct for Candidates.
 When feasible, materials should be attached to the report to document the conduct in question.

 - You do not have to be a candidate or member of the SOA to file a report.